NotLudmito/NotLudmito/README.md

 💻 Since I was born I develop on my computer!

-📝 Ranks in the outline: Developer - Founder - Entrepreneur - Programmer - Freelance

 📍 I from for Buenos Aires - Argentina 🇦🇷

 <!--Intro end-->